SoftwAIre/charity_recommender/README.md

 # charity_recommender

-- Kaggle Data Science for Good challenge, DonorsChoose.org invites Data Scientists to help them pair donors to the classroom requests that will most motivate donors to make an additional gift.
+A Kaggle Data Science for Good challenge
+- DonorsChoose.org invites Data Scientists to help them pair donors to the classroom requests that will most motivate donors to make an additional gift.
 - 3 million people and partners have funded 1.1 million DonorsChoose.org projects.
 - Teachers spend more than a billion dollars of their own money on classroom materials.
 - DonorsChoose.org has supplied anonymized data on donations from the past five years.